 How do you know what your skin can stand?

-The best way to decide how much of exfoliation your skin tolerates is by taking a close look at your skin.
-If it’s irritating and there’s recurring flaking, redness or inflammation, you have to either reduce the frequency or assess the cause.
+The best way to decide how much exfoliation your skin tolerates is by taking a close look at your skin.
+If it’s irritating and there’s recurring flaking, redness, or inflammation, you have to either reduce the frequency or assess the cause.

-Strong chemicals, rough tools or over usage of products are the common causes of irritation and redness.
-You generally shouldn’t scrub hard because it’s gentle exfoliation that’s always better and more effective for the skin.
+Strong chemicals, rough tools, or over usage of products are the common causes of irritation and redness.
+You generally shouldn’t scrub hard because it’s a gentle exfoliation that’s always better and more effective for the skin.